 BASIC 10 PLUS

 This plan provides students access to any 10 meals per week in the Commons.
 Plus, students receive $150 in Beaver Bucks each semester.
-This plan is only available for upperclass students.
-Cost: $2,630 per semester
+This plan is during fall semester for first-year students.
+Cost: $2,764 per semester

 APARTMENT BLOCK 70

 This plan provides students living in the university apartments with the option of 70 meals per semester in the Commons.
 Plus, students receive $150 in Beaver Bucks that can be used for purchases in Bob's Place or additional meals in the Commons.
 This plan is only available for those living in the university apartments.
 Cost: $1,089 per semester

 Commuters have the option of purchasing Beaver Bucks in any amount.
 Beaver Bucks can be used for meal purchases in the Commons or for a variety of to-go meals, sandwiches, burgers, chicken, snacks, beverages and other convenience store items.

 A Commuter only meal plan is also available which provides commuting students with access to 5 meals per week and $100 Beaver Bucks per semester.
 Cost: $1,089 per semester.

 The meal exchange program is offered with all meal plans.
 This convenient, flexible option will allow you to use your dining plan in exchange for a meal at Freshens in Bob's Place, 2:30-3:30 p.m. and 7-8:30 p.m.
 Monday through Friday.

 - Meals are offered on a per week basis and do not roll over from week to week.

 - The meal week runs from Monday breakfast through Sunday dinner.